-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Review of last year's aims and outcomes - 2020 - 2021
+Review of last year's aims and outcomes: 2023 - 2024

-Aim Outcome Outdoor Learning Notable impact on SEMH with appointment of LoTC co-ordinators.
+Aim Outcome Outdoor Learning Provision Notable impact on SEMH with appointment of LoTC co-ordinators.
 Purchase of equipment.
 CPD and training for all staff CoJo programme and interventions.
 Play Leaders.
-To raise Maths attainment at KS2 even further to ensure all children make at least expected 6 steps progress.
+Outdoor Learning with Wild Souls.
+To raise Maths attainment at KS2 even fur- ther to ensure all children make at least ex- pected 6 steps progress.
 Regular monitoring of all maths books has ensured consistency across all classes.
 Ensured all NC objectives are being covered and are challenging.
 Staff CPD - developed consistency and clear progression.
 Provided team teaching opportunities for all staff in house and with other cluster schools.
-Implemented White Rose programme ensuring that mastery objectives are being taught and used White Rose Assessments.
-Pupil Premium Review implementation of recommendations.
-Pupil Premium parent/carer partnership established and flourishing with termly get-togethers supporting families/children with professionals invited.
+Implemented White Rose programme ensuring that mastery objec- tives are being taught and used White Rose Assessments.
+KS2 Maths outcomes - 85% Pupil Premium Review implementa- tion of recommendations.
+Pupil Premium parent/carer partnership established and flourish- ing with termly get-togethers supporting families/children with professionals invited.
 Children are challenged through range of differentiated activities (E.g. Chilli Challenge) Pupil Premium Strategy streamlined.